tikv/website/content/docs/3.0/tasks/configure/limit.md

 PD provides the following two methods to configure scheduling rate limits on stores:

 - Configure the rate limit using **`store-balance-rate`**.

+    {{< info >}}
+The modification only takes effect on stores added after this configuration change, and will be applied to all stores in the cluster after you restart TiKV.
+If you want this change to work immediately on all stores or some individual stores before the change without restarting, combine this configuration with the `pd-ctl` tool method below.
+See [Sample usages](#sample-usages) for more details.
+    {{< /info >}}

     `store-balance-rate` specifies the maximum number of scheduling tasks allowed for each store per minute.
 The scheduling steps include adding peers or learners.
 Set this parameter in the PD configuration file.
 The default value is 15.
 This configuration is persistent.